 When I found this out I searched for the pits under hackberry trees in Schenley Park.
 At this time of year the fleshy purple fruit is gone, only the white pits remain.
 Here’s what I found, one whole, one opened.
 The exterior is a network of tiny raised lines.

 The pits don’t look like opal and probably never will.
-You’d have to use acid to remove the calcium carbonate (the white stuff of seashells) and then examine the remaining latticework under a microscope.
+You’d have to use acid to remove the calcium carbonate (which is the white stuff of seashells) and then examine the remaining latticework under a microscope.
 There’s a tiny bit of opal in there.

 And so I wonder: How does a tree put opal in its drupes?
 I don’t know, but here are the raw materials: